 Well, the movie, at least.
 Leachman filled the hat of Irene Ryan in the 1993 big screen adaptation.

 Image: AP Photo/Deana Newcomb

 10. She has appeared on television in eight decades.

 Leachman earned her first onscreen credit for work on The Ford Theatre Hour in 1948.
-She is currently filming American Gods, an adaptation of Neil Gaiman's dark fantasy novel, which will premiere on Starz in 2017.
+Recently, she appeared in American Gods, an adaptation of Neil Gaiman's dark fantasy novel, which airs on Starz.